WheelOfPython/YT_Videos_URL_Grabber_With_Python/README.md

 Make a directory, in which you will put the python script and the chromedriver.exe (on Windows).

 The text files will be saved in the same directory.

+Use YT_URLs_Channel.py  to get the URLs of the videos of an entire channel.
+Use YT_URLs_Playlist.py to get the URLs of the videos of a playlist.